 You’re a volunteer aren’t you?!?
 Get my point!!

 Make sure to do at least some of these things and you’ll never have a problem keeping them on your roster!

-By the way, if you are a brand new team mom and you're just starting out getting your sideline in order, check out this blog post and make sure you start off on the right mark!
+By the way, if you are a brand new team mom and you're just starting out getting your sideline in order, download our Volunteer Quick Start Guide and make sure you start off on the right mark!

-Also, if you wanna discuss these a bit further, dribble, sprint, or (fill in the blank with your sport adjective right here) on over to #SidelineHackers: The Society, our private FB group where we are discussing all kinds of fun ways to keep the sideline dripping with the sweat of success!
+Also, if you wanna discuss these a bit further, dribble, sprint, or (fill in the blank with your sport adjective right here) on over to SidelineHackers, our private Facebook Group, and Support Group for Sports Moms + Team Moms where we are discussing all kinds of fun ways to keep your volunteers coming back season after season!

 sideline toolkit of useful links: